pauradev/pages/pages/01.Blog/01.Art-resources/45.design-sizing-and-placement-guide/.revs/20180823-124348/item.md

 <h2><img class="alignnone size-full wp-image-2157197" src="https://printaura.com/wp-content/uploads/2016/03/sizing-blog-banner-copy.jpg" alt="design sizing and placement guide" width="900" height="410" /></h2>
 <h2>Sizing And Placement</h2>
-We get a lot of questions about design sizing and placement here at Print Aura.
+We get a lot of questions about design sizing and placement here at Printaura.
 People aren't sure how to gauge the sizing of their designs.
 It can be hard to visualize the size a digital design on a real life garment.
 We decided to create this handy guide to help you figure out how to size and place your designs.

 <h3>Maximum T-shirt Print Size</h3>